+0.1 Recent pronounceme

-0.1 Recent pronouncements Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2022, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the

 First-time adoption of Ind-AS These special purpose financial statements are the first set of Ind AS financial statements prepared by the Company.
-Accordingly, the Company has prepared financial statements which comply with Ind AS applicable for year ending on 31 March 2023, together with the comparative year data as at and for the year ended 31 March 2022, as described in the material accounting policies as applicable.
+Accordingly, the Company has prepared financial statements which comply with Ind AS applicable for year ending on 31 March 2024, together with the comparative year data as at and for the year ended 31 March 2023, as described in the material accounting policies/forup accounting policies as applicable.
 In preparing these financial statements, the Company's opening balance sheet was prepared as at 1 April 2022, being the Company's statutory date of transition to Ind AS.

-Exemptions availed on first time adoption of Ind AS Ind AS 101.
-First-time Adoption and Certain optional exceptions from the retrospective application of certain requirements under Ind AS.
+Exemptions availed on first time adoption of Ind AS Ind AS 101, First-time Adoption of Indian Accounting Standards, allows first-time adopters certain exemptions and certain optional exceptions from the retrospective application of certain requirements under Ind AS.
 The Company has accordingly applied the following exemptions.